 - how members of the public can participate in policy formulation and provide feedback

 - information we make publicly available.

 In the Transport Cluster, Transport for NSW (TfNSW) is responsible for strategy, integration, coordination and improving the customer experience.

 Roads and Maritime’s purpose as a transport agency is to enable safe, efficient and reliable journeys on road and maritime networks to deliver on NSW Government priorities for the transport system.

 Our aim is to be a streamlined, customer-focused organisation which delivers essential frontline services to the people who use roads and waterways.
 These services include building and maintaining roads, conducting driving tests, issuing licences and registrations, and overseeing coastal and inland waterways,

 Structure and functions

-Under the new operating model, TfNSW's Information and Privacy Unit is responsible for centralised processing and referral of formal access applications on behalf of NSW Government agencies within the Transport Cluster.
-The following agencies are affected:
+TfNSW’s Information and Privacy Unit is responsible for centralised processing and referral of formal access applications on behalf of the following NSW Government agencies within the Transport Cluster: